Graduate Certificate in Early Childhood Unified

-- Licensure-focused Outcome - Graduates can apply for licensure endorsement from the state of Kansas.
+- Licensure-focused Outcome - Graduates can apply for licensure endorsement in early childhood unified (birth through kindergarten) education from the state of Kansas.

-- Program Reputation - KU’s licensure endorsement in low incidence disabilities is offered through the Department of Special Education, a top-ranked program according to U.S. News & World Report’.
+- Program Reputation - KU’s early childhood unified licensure endorsement program option is offered through the Department of Special Education, offering a top-ranked program according to U.S. News & World Report.

 - Nationally-accredited Program - The KU School of Education is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System.